-For a single line to ground fault on the 12.5 kV line at the Point of Interconnection the generating facility will contribute 65% of the fault current.
+For a single line to ground fault at the point of interconnection on the 12 kV circuit the generation facility will contribute 36 % of the fault current.

 The aggregated nameplate capacity on the distribution circuit must not cause any distribution protective devices and equipment (including substation breakers, fuse cutouts, and line reclosers) or other public utility equipment on the transmission or distribution system to be exposed to fault currents exceeding 90 percent of the short circuit interrupting capability.
 The Community Solar Project's Point of Interconnection must not be located on a circuit that already exceeds 90 percent of the short circuit interrupting capability.